redbastie/tailwire/readme.md

 }
 ```

 The beauty of this is that it allows you to keep all of your logic inside the Tailwire component classes themselves!
-No more switching between tons of files and languages and wondering how things happen.
+No more switching between tons of files and languages and wondering where things happen.

 ### Using directives & other methods

 The `View $v` variable also allows you to use some handy directives inside your `view` method, such as if statements, each loops, includes, and more.

-If statements:
+#### If statements

 ```php
 $v->if(Auth::guest(),